iSOLveIT/mkdocs-gen/docs/Mates Studio/index.md

 | Baud Rate             | Provides option to set baud rate for communicating        |
 | Show Project Folder   | Opens the location of the project                         |

+!!! note

+    Baud Rate is only available in Architect Environment

 ### Edit Menu